Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 Maersk operates 750 vessels, with one calling at a port somewhere around the world every 15 minutes.
 Some of the ships are as long as the Empire State Building is tall.

 The Danish company has been shipping goods around the world since the age of steamships.
-Now it wants to usher in a new era, with zero-carbon transport.
+Now it wants to usher in a new era, with zero carbon transport.

 It's easy to make a promise decades in the future, but by all accounts, Maersk is serious about its commitment.
-The company has already cut emissions substantially, at the cost of $1 billion so far.
+The company already has cut emissions substantially, at the cost of $1 billion so far.
 And it has an intermediate goal to cut emissions by 60% (relative to 2008 levels) by 2030.
-That's challenging enough — especially since easy, cost-effective options like efficiency improvements are already in place at Maersk.
-And then there's the zero-carbon deadline of 2050.
+That's challenging enough — especially since easy, cost-effective options such as efficiency improvements are already in place at Maersk.
+And then there's the zero carbon deadline of 2050.

 To call this ambitious is an understatement.